 If your Irish ancestry research has already led you to the county of Ireland where your family lived, you may still need to search for clues in your immigrant ancestor's adopted country.

-Be sure to exhaust all the techniques suggested on the Hunt for the townland, Part I page.
+Be sure to exhaust all the techniques suggested on the Townland of Origin, Part I page.